Estes786/saasxbarbershop/FINAL_TESTING_SUMMARY.md

 ## 📊 EXECUTIVE SUMMARY

-Successfully completed comprehensive testing, debugging, and documentation for OASIS BI PRO Barbershop authentication system.
+Successfully completed comprehensive testing, debugging, and documentation for BALIK.LAGI Barbershop authentication system.
 All code is verified working, and detailed configuration guides have been created for Supabase setup.

 **Key Findings**:
 - ✅ Code is 100% correct and ready for deployment